zenril/scale-ratio/README.md

 # scale-ratio
-CSS to maintain aspect ratios across multiple width devices You can maintain elements height based on there widths.
+CSS to maintain elements aspect ratios across multiple device widths.
+The elements height will be set based on its width.

     <div class='s-xs-50 s-sm-70 scale'>
         <div>